 4. Unanswered = The Breeder failed to respond to the dispute.

-5. Unpursuable = NAECB is unable to locate the Breeder.
+5. Unpursuable = NAEB is unable to locate the Breeder.

-Failure to respond to a NAECB complaint may have a negative impact on the NAECB rating or membership status of any Breeder, because being responsive to customer complaints is a core element of both NAECB Accreditation Standards and NAECB Reporting Standards.
+Failure to respond to a NAEB complaint may have a negative impact on the NAEB rating or membership status of any Breeder, because being responsive to customer complaints is a core element of both NAEB Accreditation Standards and NAEB Reporting Standards.

 A complaint can be filed by one of the following methods: